 - The Portuguese Carnation Revolution planned by the Armed Forces that brought an end to 60 years of dictatorship and the Colonial War was almost bloodless.
 The Carnation became the symbol of the revolution due to the soldiers marching the streets with those flowers on the tip of their guns.
 Only four people were killed by the state police before surrendering.
 Also, the start of the revolution was signaled by playing Portugal's Eurovision entry.

 Violence occurs, but a long bloody war is averted

 Anime and Manga

-The Star Trek: Deep Space Nine fanfic The First Tile ends with one of these.
-Prime Minister Odan was aiming for a Type 1 by coming out of hiding and making a speech supporting sweeping reform of the Trill government, but it quickly escalates into a Type 3 when The Azure Guard decides to try and assassinate her and Dr. Crusher in full public view.
+- The Star Trek: Deep Space Nine fanfic The First Tile ends with one of these.
+Prime Minister Odan was aiming to resolve things bloodlessly by coming out of hiding and making a speech supporting sweeping reform of the Trill government, but it quickly escalates when The Azure Guard decides to try and assassinate her and Dr. Crusher in full public view.
 There are still plenty of deaths and casualties, but the revolt is thankfully brief, with the monarch's son and an old general deciding enough is enough and ordering a stand-down.

 - In the Farsala Trilogy, this is one of the Hrum army's policies.
 After conquering a nation in a lengthy war that all but destroyed both armies, the Hrum made a law that they can only have one year to conquer another country by force.
 When the year is up, victory is granted to the defending country.